United Arab Emirates Global Business Entities Guide United Arab Emirates Limited Liability Company - LLC (Onshore/Mainland)

 Is there a requirement to have non-executive directors?
 How are they appointed, dismissed and replaced?
 Do non-executive directors serve on a separate body (two-tier structure) or can a one-tier board (with executive and non-executives) be appointed, or is some alternate structure used?

-The pertinent provisions of the New UAE Commercial Companies Law on the appointment, dismissal and replacement of a director are also applicable with respect to a non-executive director.
+The pertinent provisions of the UAE Commercial Companies Law on the appointment, dismissal and replacement of a director are also applicable with respect to a non-executive director.

 What is the title of the body of owners / shareholders / members, and what are the main tasks / responsibilities / powers of that body?